Revature-Salesforce-Training/curriculum/Week_1/JavaScript/LNJavaScript.md

 In the example below we are waiting on a button click to fire off our createWordSalad function.
 We can see we are using querySelector to get both an element with the id of textInput as well as worldSalad.
-We then create a string that will be manipulated by the value of our user's textInput.
+We then create a string that will be manipulated with the value of our user's textInput.
 We then see an example of the replace string method.
 This is one of many string methods.
 This particular one will search for the text in the first parameter and replace it with text in the second parameter.
-After that we finally set the innerHTML of our wordSalad element to our crazy string we created.
+In our example, instead of text in the first parameter, we opted to use a regular expression.
+After that we finally set the textContent of our wordSalad element to our crazy string we created.
 ```JavaScript
 let textAreaBtn = document.querySelector("#textAreaBtn");